Makon324/openinsiderscraper/README.md

 # openinsiderscraper

-This Python script is designed to scrape insider trading data from the OpenInsider website for a list of stock tickers.
+This Python script is designed to scrape insider trading data from the openinsider website for a list of stock tickers.
 It handles scraping, data aggregation and saving the results to a CSV file.

 # How does it work